 Categories

-Welcome to my stop on the blog tour for this debut thriller.
-Thank you to Anne at Random Things Tours for the invitation to take part, and to Simon & Schuster UK for the gifted copy of the novel.
+Today is my stop on the blog tour for this fresh and enticing novel.
+Thank you to Anne at Random Things Tours for the invitation to take part and to Bitter Lemon Press for the gifted copy of this book.

 SYNOPSIS: